alem-platform/foundation/creditcard/README.md

 As you dive deeper into Programming, it is important to keep fun and curiosity alive throughout your career.
 Programming is a field where you need to keep learning and adapting.

-Let’s explore what you will learn during our Foundation branch:
+Let's explore what you will learn during our Foundation branch:
 - Bits and bytes
 - Algorithms and Data Structures
 - I/O: File, TCP/IP